What is E. coli?

 Is it safe to be in the water?

 The LFUCG Division of Water Quality benchmark limit for E. coli is 676 MPN/100mL.
 Any amount above this limit pose a danger to human health.
 In the watershed wide sampling performed by LFUCG as part of the research for the West Hickman Watershed Management Plan (WHWMP), E. coli samples exceeded the benchmark more than any other pollutant.
 However, E. coli levels even lower, specifically at 235 MPN/100mL are associated with 36 illnesses per 1,000 persons swimming or playing in the water.
 As levels exceed 235, the illness rate goes up.
-Thus the 235 MPN/100mL is what many state use as a "beach action value" or level at which advisories warn the water is unsafe for human contact, as recommended by U.S. EPA.
+Thus the 235 MPN/100mL is what many states use as a "beach action value" or level at which advisories warn the water is unsafe for human contact, as recommended by U.S. EPA.

 This monitoring will add to data provided by the WHWMP by sampling at Veterans Park, one of the most popular areas in the watershed for citizens to interact directly with the stream.
 The design of the tests aims to provide community friendly sampling methods to empower neighborhoods to keep an eye on E. coli levels in their backyards.